The Final Say

 Music In His Heart

-Flamenco guitarist Ben Phipps explains how he finds meaning, purpose and joy in his life; the support of his family and friends and why he chose not to have chemo for his brain cancer.
+Flamenco guitarist Ben Phipps explains how he finds meaning, purpose and joy in his life; the support of his family and friends and why he chose not to continue chemo for his brain cancer.

 "And yet . . . " Mini-Episode/ Mark Goulston